Today, let’s learn how to make a red velvet cake roll!!

-Make ahead tip: You can prepare the cake through step 7 and chill the rolled up cake/towel in the refrigerator for up to 1 day before continuing with step 8.
+- Make Ahead Instructions: You can prepare the cake through step 7 and chill the rolled up cake/towel in the refrigerator for up to 1 day before continuing with step 8.
 Prepared cake roll, with frosting, freezes well for up to 2-3 months.
 Thaw overnight in the refrigerator before slicing and serving.

-- For the flour, all you have to do is measure 1 cup of flour, then remove 1 Tablespoon.
+- Flour: All you have to do is measure 1 cup of flour, then remove 1 Tablespoon.
 This is 15 Tablespoons (118g) of flour aka 1 cup minus 1 Tablespoon.

 - Food Coloring: You can certainly leave the food coloring out if you do not wish to use it.
 You can use less for a less red cake.
 Or you can use 1 teaspoon of gel red food coloring instead.